tabarra/txAdmin/dev_notes.md

 - [ ] maybe hardcode if(recipeName == plume) to open the readme in a new tab
 - [ ] add new hardware bans
 - [ ] add stats enc?
-- [ ] the Commands card in the dashboard is underused since resource commands are useless and nobody knows the kick all and broadcast options are there
 - [ ] apply the new action log html to the modal
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat
 - [ ] add ban server-side ban cache (last 500 bans?), updated on every ban change